Syafiqjos/frontendmentor.io-solution/Newbie/Order Summary Component/README.md

 ## Acknowledgments

-Thank you for frontendmentor community!
+Thank you to Vanza Setia for the wonderful feedback!
+[Feedback](https://www.frontendmentor.io/solutions/order-summary-challenge-with-responsive-grid-and-flexbox-Tl1EBKdmK)

+Also thank you to frontendmentor.io community!